GoogleCloudPlatform/oozie-to-airflow/README.md

 The ssh example can be run as:

-`python o2a.py -i examples/ssh -o output/ssh`
+`o2a -i examples/ssh -o output/ssh`

 This will convert the specified Oozie XML and write the output into the specified output directory, in this case `output/ssh/test_ssh_dag.py`.